vanoudh/notes/dsn.md

 - task may share low level features
 - works better is amount of data is similar in each task
 - you need enough data to train one big NN
 - not used very often, mostly on computer vision
+- can be cast into binary classification: does this input x have label y?

 End to end deep learning

 - direct mapping from x to y in constrast to traditional pipelined approach
 - no need for hand designed components and kwnoledge
 - can work better if you have enough data:
   - speech recognition: sound -> transcript
   - translation: english -> french
 - not always better
   - identification = face detection + face identification
   - self driving = object detection + motion planning + control

 ## Support Vector Machines